Sthenelaidas: Life

-In late 432, Sthenelaidas presided over a session of the ekklesia, during which the issue of war against Athens was debated.
+In late 432, Sthenelaidas presided over a session of the apella, during which the issue of war against Athens was debated.
 The king Archidamus II wanted to temporise, saying that Sparta was not ready for war, but Sthenelaidas made an aggressive speech calling for war immediately.
 The events are developed in details by Thucydides in a famous passage of his History of the Peloponnesian War, where he invented a series of speeches summarising the position of each protagonist.
 Thucydides wrote a long speech for Archidamus, implicitly compared to Pericles for his statesman's qualities, but makes Sthenelaidas pronounce a few laconic sentences insisting on the need for Sparta to rapidly support its allies against Athens.

 A first vote took place on whether Athens had broken peace, but its result where inconclusive, because the Spartans voted by shouting.
-Sthenelaidas then used a trick: he asked for a division.
+Sthenelaidas then asked for a division.
 As most of the Spartans were afraid to appear weak by favouring peace, they moved to the group in favour of the war.
 Sthenelaidas therefore won the vote by a large majority.
 Sparta then sent an embassy to the Pythia in Delphi to obtain Apollo's support for a war against Athens.
 A congress of the Peloponnesian League was subsequently called and formally declared war.

 Ernst Badian has nevertheless suggested that Thucydides distorted the events.
 Sthenelaidas' motion put to vote was not for or against war, but on whether Athens had broken the Thirty Years' Peace, which had been concluded in 445 between Athens and Sparta.
-The motion is likely authentic as Athenian ambassadors present in Sparta this day reported it to their city, from where Thucydides learnt about it, but it contradicts Sthenelaidas' invented speech, which called for immediate war.
+The motion is likely authentic as Athenian ambassadors present in Sparta this day reported it to their city, from where Thucydides learnt about it, but it contradicts Sthenelaidas' invented speech, which called for immediate intervention.
 Badian adds that the motion did not make war inevitable, as several Spartan embassies to Athens are recorded the following year.